Convoy SC 118: Background

-As western Atlantic coastal convoys brought an end to the "second happy time", Admiral Karl Dönitz, the Befehlshaber der U-Boote (BdU) or commander in chief of U-boats, shifted focus to the mid-Atlantic to avoid aircraft patrols.
-Although convoy routing was less predictable in the mid-ocean, Dönitz anticipated that the increased numbers of U-boats being produced would be able to effectively search for convoys with the advantage of intelligence gained through B-Dienst decryption of British Naval Cypher Number 3.
-However, only 20 percent of the 180 trans-Atlantic convoys sailing from the end of July 1942 until the end of April 1943 lost ships to U-boat attack.
+As western Atlantic coastal convoys brought an end to the "second happy time" off the US coast, Admiral Karl Dönitz, the Befehlshaber der U-Boote (BdU, commander in chief of U-boats) shifted focus to the mid-Atlantic to avoid aircraft patrols.
+Although convoy routing was less predictable in the mid-ocean, Dönitz anticipated that the increased numbers of U-boats being produced would be able to find convoys with the advantage of intelligence gained through B-Dienst decryption of the British Naval Cypher Number 3.
+Only 20 per cent of the 180 trans-Atlantic convoys sailing from the end of July 1942 until the end of April 1943 lost ships to U-boat attack.

+Prelude

-On 2 February sank three ships from convoy HX 224.
-A survivor of one of the sunken ships was picked up by and told his rescuers a slower convoy was following behind HX 224.
+On 2 February sank three ships from Convoy HX 224.
+A survivor of one of the sunken ships was picked up by and told his rescuers a slower convoy was following.